-The Weston Firm is a public interest class action firm founded in 2007 by attorney Gregory S. Weston, three years after he graduated from Harvard Law School.
-The firm's work on behalf of defrauded individuals has been recognized by numerous state and federal judges.
+The Weston Firm is a public interest class action firm.
+It was founded by Gregory S. Weston in 2007, three years after he graduated from Harvard Law School.
+The firm's work on behalf of defrauded individuals and small businesses has been recognized both by its clients and numerous state and federal judges.

-In June 2014, the Firm was granted Class Certification and appointed Class Counsel in In Re Cobra Sexual Energy Sales Practices Litigation a case involving the sale of misleading sexual enhancement products.
+In June 2014, the Weston Firm was appointed Class Counsel for a certified class in In Re Cobra Sexual Energy Sales Practices Litigation.

 In March 2014, the Firm was appointed co-lead settlement class counsel in an action challenging the marketing of certain Hydroxycut weight loss products.

-In March 2014, the Firm obtained final approval for a class-wide settlement which provided monetary and injunctive relief to consumers who purchased Apple iPads with data plans through AT&T.
+In March 2014, the Firm obtained final approval as Class Counsel for a settlement which provided monetary and injunctive relief to consumers who purchased 3G Apple iPads with data plans through AT&T.

 In August 2013, the Firm sued the FDA on behalf of Professor Fred Kummerow, alleging it failed its duty to protect the public health by allowing the sale of artificial trans fat.
 Three months later, the FDA proposed a regulation that would ban artificial trans fat from the food supply.